WEEE-Open/turbofresa/README.md

 `piall ALL=(ALL) NOPASSWD : /sbin/badblocks`
 `piall ALL=(ALL) NOPASSWD : /sbin/smartctl`

-And export the required environment variables.
+And add the required values to the config file.